sahilsian/Iced-Latte-ecommerce/README.md

 Three huge requests for everyone:

-- Please give kudos the original authors.
-"Works on vas3k.club engine" in the footer of your site will be enough.
 - Please share new features you implement with us, so other folks can also benefit from them, and your own codebase minimally diverges from the original one (so you can sync updates and security fixes) .
 - Do not use our issues and other official channels as a support desk.
 Use [chats](https://t.me/lucky_1uck).